 Once upon a time, I wrote most of my code in C and then C++.
 In those days, I thought manual resource management was

 enough.
 How hard could it be?
 Every

 close().
 Simple.
 Except not all programs are simple, so manual resource

 management became a straitjacket.
 Then one day I discovered reference counting and garbage collection.
-I thought
+I thought that

-for simple programs, but not all programs are simple.
+programs, but not all programs are simple.

 Relying on garbage collection doesn’t work because it only solves the memory management problem, and complex programs have to deal with a lot more than just memory.
 There’s a popular meme that responds to that by saying that memory is 95% of your resource problems.
 Well, you could say that all resources are 0% of your problems — until you run out of one of them.
 Then that resource becomes 100% of your problems.